Insomnia: Cognitive behavioral therapy

-Numerous studies have reported positive outcomes of combining cognitive behavioral therapy for insomnia treatment with treatments such as stimulus control and the relaxation therapies.
+Numerous studies have reported positive outcomes of combining cognitive behavioral therapy for insomnia treatment with treatments such as stimulus control and relaxation therapies.
 Hypnotic medications are equally effective in the short-term treatment of insomnia, but their effects wear off over time due to tolerance.
 The effects of CBT-I have sustained and lasting effects on treating insomnia long after therapy has been discontinued.
 The addition of hypnotic medications with CBT-I adds no benefit in insomnia.
-The long lasting benefits of a course of CBT-I shows superiority over pharmacological hypnotic drugs.
-Even in the short term when compared to short-term hypnotic medication such as zolpidem, CBT-I still shows significant superiority.
-Thus CBT-I is recommended as a first line treatment for insomnia.
+The long-lasting benefits of a course of CBT-I shows superiority over pharmacological hypnotic drugs.
+Even in the short term, when compared to short-term hypnotic medication such as zolpidem, CBT-I still shows significant superiority.
+Thus, CBT-I is recommended as a first-line treatment for insomnia.

 Common forms of CBT-I treatments include stimulus control therapy, sleep restriction, sleep hygiene, improved sleeping environments, relaxation training, paradoxical intention, and biofeedback.
+Sleep restriction (also called "time-in-bed restriction"), stimulus control and cognitive restructuring are key components.

-CBT is the well-accepted form of therapy for insomnia since it has no known adverse effects, whereas taking medications to alleviate insomnia symptoms have been shown to have adverse side effects.
+CBT is a well-accepted form of therapy for insomnia since it has no known adverse effects, whereas taking medications to alleviate insomnia symptoms has been shown to have adverse side effects.
 Nevertheless, the downside of CBT is that it may take a lot of time and motivation.

 Acceptance and commitment therapy

 Treatments based on the principles of acceptance and commitment therapy (ACT) and metacognition have emerged as alternative approaches to treating insomnia.
-ACT rejects the idea that behavioral changes can help insomniacs achieve better sleep, since they require "sleep efforts" - actions which create more "struggle" and arouse the nervous system, leading to hyperarousal.
+ACT rejects the idea that behavioral changes can help insomniacs achieve better sleep since they require "sleep efforts" - actions which create more "struggle" and arouse the nervous system, leading to hyperarousal.
 The ACT approach posits that acceptance of the negative feelings associated with insomnia can, in time, create the right conditions for sleep.
-Mindfulness practice is a key feature of this approach, although mindfulness is not practised to induce sleep (this in itself is a sleep effort to be avoided) but rather as a longer-term activity to help calm the nervous system and create the internal conditions from which sleep can emerge.
+Mindfulness practice is a key feature of this approach, although mindfulness is not practiced to induce sleep (this in itself is a sleep effort to be avoided) but rather as a longer-term activity to help calm the nervous system and create the internal conditions from which sleep can emerge.

-A key distinction between CBT-i and ACT lies in the divergent approaches to time spent awake in bed.
-Proponents of CBT-i advocate minimizing time spent awake in bed, on the basis that this creates cognitive association between being in bed and wakefulness.
+A key distinction between CBT-I and ACT lies in the divergent approaches to time spent awake in bed.
+Proponents of CBT-i advocate minimizing time spent awake in bed, on the basis that this creates a cognitive association between being in bed and wakefulness.
 The ACT approach proposes that avoiding time in bed may increase the pressure to sleep and arouse the nervous system further.

 Research has shown that "ACT has a significant effect on primary and comorbid insomnia and sleep quality, and ... can be used as an appropriate treatment method to control and improve insomnia".